BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_11.md

 - Concerning... (+1 Melia)
 - I am very tired. (-1 Melia)

+While we're here, head outside to the balcony at the bottom.

+**ZCell 108: Dream Complex**

+!img("zcell108.png")

+Go to sleep.
 When you wake up, talk to Melia on the couch.

 **Relationship Point Choices**:
 - Focus, Huey. (+1 Huey)